Professor Lars Bergström

 Using the energetic cosmic rays that come to the Earth from outer space new information about particles and their interactions can also be obtained.
 One recent example is the discovery of a non-zero mass of the neutrino by studying cosmic ray induced muon and electron neutrinos (in the Super-Kamiokande experiment in Japan).

-The astroparticle theory part of the CoPS group consists presently of Lars Bergström (professor), Joakim Edsjö (assistant professor), Michael Gustafsson (now Postdoc at University of Padova, Italy), Torsten Bringmann (PhD 2005 – now at Hamburg University), Anders Pinzke (on his way to a postdoc at UC Santa Barbara), Yashar Akrami, Sara Rydbeck and Natallia Karpenka (graduate students) .
-During 2003 and 2004, Stefan Hofmann was a postdoc in our group (then at the Perimeter Institute and NORDITA Stockholm October 2007 – December 2008, now at LMU Munich).
-Anne Green was a postdoc in the group (now permanent position at Nottingham University).
-Former graduate student Edvard Mörtsell had a research assistantship at the Astronomy Department in the same house (AlbaNova), and has just started a on a lectureship of observational cosmology here in the CoPS group.
-Postdocs from Autumn 2004 were Lidia Pieri (now at Udine/Trento/Padova/Paris) and Malcolm Fairbairn (now at CERN and permanently at King’s College London).
-November, 2008 to November 2009, Gabrijela Zaharijas was a postdoc here.
-Now, with the Oskar Klein Centre, we have Rachel Rosen, Chris Savage, Antje Putze and Alessandro Cuoco as postdocs.
+The astroparticle theory part of the CoPS group consists presently of Lars Bergström (professor), Joakim Edsjö (professor) and Thomas Schwetz-Mangold.
+Recent graduate students include Michael Gustafsson (postdoc at ULB Brussels), Torsten Bringmann (PhD 2005 now lecturer at Oslo University), Anders Pinzke (postdoc in Copenhagen), Pat Scott (now Ernest Rutherford Fellow at Imperial College, London), Yashar Akrami (postdoc in Oslo), Sara Rydbeck (Hamburg) and Natallia Karpenka.
+Postdocs: Stefan Hofmann (now at LMU Munich).
+Anne Green (now permanent position at Nottingham University).
+Former graduate student Edvard Mörtsell is now lecturer in observational cosmology here in the CoPS group.
+Other postdocs: Lidia Pieri (now at Udine/Trento/Padova/Paris) and Malcolm Fairbairn (now at Kings College London), Gabrijela Zaharijas (now at SISSA, Trieste).
+In the Oskar Klein Centre, we have had Rachel Rosen, Chris Savage, Antje Putze, Fabio Iocco and Alessandro Cuoco as postdocs, and presently we have Abram Krislock, Florian Kuhnel and Timur Delahaye, with Miguel Pato soon to arrive.

 A large computer package, DarkSUSY, has been developed with our participation and is currently maintained by Joakim Edsjö.
 We have also investigated so-called Kaluza-Klein models for dark matter.
 (By the way, did you know that Oskar Klein was a professor at Stockholm University?
 He has, of course, given the name to our new Centre)